The-Cooper-Union-CS102/Course-Overview/README.md

 Whatever you decide, all lectures will be recorded and freely available.

+If you are attending, I prefer if you keep your camera on so I can get visual feedback on your understanding of the material.

+## Conduct

+Please respect other students' privacy, and do not post any videos from this class anywhere online.
+You can post memes making fun of me on MLIC, but do not disparage other students.

 ## Office Hours

 I will hold office hours at least twice a week: